htetsoemoe/htetsoemoe/README.md

 - 👋 Hi, I’m @htetsoemoe
-- 👀 I’m interested in Web Design, JavaScript, TypeScript, Angular, React, NodeJS, Java and Spring Framework.
+- 👀 I’m interested in Web Design, JavaScript, React, NodeJS, Java and Spring Framework.
 - 🌱 I’m currently learning Java, Spring Framework and Web Design and Development.
 - 💞️ I’m looking to collaborate on Java, Spring and web development projects.
 - 📫 How to reach me soemoehtet.mdy@gmail.com.